');

 About Lincoln, ME

-Lincoln is a small community in Maine with a population of 2,576 residents.
-The median household income is $33,750 per year, which is below the national average.
-The median age in Lincoln is 61.5 years.
+Lincoln is a small town located in Maine with a population of 2,576 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $33,750 per year, which is 55% below the national median of $75,149.
+The median age of 61.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Lincoln Ranks in Maine